XIMDEX/structured-data/doc/guide.md

 #### Item update

 Now, we have an item named 'Open Ximdex' of type *Corporation*.
-And we need to **update** the contact email and add some extra information, like two employees and the country address.
+We need to **update** the contact email and add some extra information, like two employees and the country address.

-The above example shows how can do that:
+The example above shows how this can be done:

 > [PATCH] http://localhost/api/v1/item/9
 ```json